xcart/xcart-docs/_pages/kb_en/modules/managing_modules/index.md

 order: 90
 ---

-The functionality of your X-Cart 5 based store can be extended by installing additional modules (add-ons).
+The functionality of your X-Cart 5 based store can be extended by installing additional modules: add-ons.

 After installing X-Cart 5 you will find that your store already has some installed addons.
 You can view their list in the Installed Addons section (available via the **My addons** menu item in the Admin menu).
 You can enable/disable specific addons according to your needs.
 See {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.